dotnet/EntityFramework.Docs/entity-framework/core/testing/testing-with-the-database.md

 We generally recommend installing SQL Server Developer edition rather than LocalDB, since it provides the full SQL Server feature set and is generally very easy to do.

 When using a cloud database, it's usually appropriate to test against a local version of the database, both to improve speed and to decrease costs.
 For example, when using SQL Azure in production, you can test against a locally-installed SQL Server - the two are extremely similar (though it's still wise to run tests against SQL Azure itself before going into production).
-When using Cosmos, [the Cosmos emulator](/azure/cosmos-db/local-emulator) is a useful tool both for developing locally and for running tests.
+When using Azure Cosmos DB, [the Azure Cosmos DB emulator](/azure/cosmos-db/local-emulator) is a useful tool both for developing locally and for running tests.

 ## Creating, seeding and managing a test database